 The farming simulation element of Rune Factory 5 is rich and immersive, with intuitive controls, pleasant visuals and likable characters to keep you company.
 The RPG element is equally immersive, and I’m a big fan of the combat system.

 You can also catch monsters in a similar fashion to Pokemon, and get them to work on your farm.
 It’s not a mechanic I expected to see in a game like this, but the monsters are helpful to have around the farm and it adds a certain charm to the exploration side of the gameplay.

 Rune Factory 5 is a gem of a game, and worth adding to your library today.

 Sakuna: Of Rice and Ruin

-Sakuna: Of Rice and Ruin manages to be simultaneously one of the best farming titles and one of the best action games on the Nintendo Switch.
+Sakuna: Of Rice and Ruin manages to be simultaneously one of the best farming titles and one of the most captivating action games on the Switch.
 It’s a hybrid game, and pulls off both elements perfectly.